pgtipping/the-synth-rag/memory-bank/progress.md

 ### Recent Fixes - March 10, 2025

-### Documents Page
+#### Documents Page

 - ✅ Fixed HTTP 500 error on the documents page
-- ✅ Resolved database schema mismatch by removing non-existent "use_case" column from SQL query
+- ✅ Root cause: Missing "use_case" column in the database
+- ✅ Solution:
+  - Created a Node.js script to add the "use_case" column to the documents table
-- ✅ Updated DocumentRow interface to match actual database schema
+  - Restored the use_case field in the DocumentRow interface
-- ✅ Modified document normalization logic to handle missing fields
+  - Restored the useCase filtering functionality in the document-list component
-- ✅ Documents API now returns data correctly without errors
+  - Documents API now returns data correctly with use_case information
+  - Document filtering by use case now works properly

 ## Next Milestones